theupdateframework/pep-maximum-security-model/README.rst

 availability of distributions that are uploaded to PyPI) and additionally aims to ensure that PyPI can recover from a key compromise.

-This PEP includes the changes made to PEP 458, but excludes its informational elements (e.g., overview of The Update Framework) to primarily focus on the maximum security model.
+This PEP includes the changes made to PEP 458 but excludes its informational elements to primarily focus on the maximum security model.
+For example, an overview of The Update Framework is not covered here.
 The changes to PEP 458 include modifications to the snapshot process, key compromise analysis, auditing snapshots, and the steps that should be taken in the event of a PyPI compromise.
 The signing and key management process of projects that PyPI MAY follow is outlined but not strictly defined.
 How the release process should be implemented to manage keys and metadata is left to the implementors of the signing tools.
 That is, this PEP delineates the expected cryptographic key type and signature included in metadata that MUST be uploaded by developers in order to support end-to-end verification of distributions.

 Rationale